woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/spatialrelationships.rst

 Touching
 --------

-``ST_Touches`` tests whether two geometries touch at their boundaries, but do not intersect in their interiors
+:command:`ST_Touches(geometry A, geometry B)` tests whether two geometries touch at their boundaries, but do not intersect in their interiors. :command:`ST_Touches` will return TRUE if either of the geometries' boundaries intersect, or if only one of the geometry's interiors intersects the other's boundary.

 .. figure:: img/st_touches.png

    *ST_Touches*

-``ST_Touches(geometry A, geometry B)`` returns TRUE if either of the geometries' boundaries intersect or if only one of the geometry's interiors intersects the other's boundary.

 Containing
 ----------

-``ST_Within`` and ``ST_Contains`` test whether one geometry is fully within the other.
+Although :command:`ST_Within` and :command:`ST_Contains` both test whether one geometry is fully within the other, :command:`ST_Within` tests for the exact opposite result of :command:`ST_Contains`.

+:command:`ST_Within(geometry A, geometry B)` returns TRUE if the first geometry is completely **within** the second geometry. :command:`ST_Contains(geometry A, geometry B)` returns TRUE if the second geometry is completely **contained** by the first geometry.

 .. figure:: img/st_within.png

    *ST_Within*

-``ST_Within(geometry A, geometry B)`` returns TRUE if the first geometry is completely within the second geometry.
-ST_Within tests for the exact opposite result of ST_Contains.

-``ST_Contains(geometry A, geometry B)`` returns TRUE if the second geometry is completely contained by the first geometry.

 Distance
 --------

-An extremely common GIS question is "find all the stuff within distance X of this other stuff".

-The ``ST_Distance(geometry A, geometry B)`` calculates the (shortest) distance between two geometries and returns it as a float.
+Identifying features that are within a certain distance of other features is a common requirement in spatial analysis.
+The :command:`ST_Distance(geometry A, geometry B)` calculates the (shortest) distance between two geometries and returns the answer as a number (float).
 This is useful for actually reporting back the distance between objects.

 .. code-block:: sql